5 tips to improve accuracy in drone mapping projects

 Whatever you choose to control your project’s results, we recommend that you include a handful of checkpoints to independently validate the accuracy of your results.
 Learn more about ground control points here.

 Choosing the software that is right for you depends on a number of factors.
-Pix4D offers dedicated tools for measuring distances, areas, and volumes, but you may have access to a different piece of software.
+Pix4D offers dedicated tools for measuring distances, areas, and volumes, but you may have access to a different tool.
 Whatever software you choose to analyze your results, Pix4D can provide you with an accurate representation of your project area.
 Do you need more information?
 Find out how to improve your project's accuracy in Pix4Dmapper.